What To Do At Cruise Port Costa Maya Mexico?

 The cruise port developer did an excellent job (in my opinion) creating this beautiful blend of entertainment and relaxation.
 If you want to have a fun port day, you’ll find several things to do:

-The cruise port in Costa Maya, Mexico, made an impressive design tailored to entertain and accommodate sailors.
+The cruise port in Costa Maya, Mexico, features an impressive design tailored to entertain and accommodate sailors.
 However, the port itself does not offer direct beach access.

 Last Summer, in 2024, I visited the nearest beach located in Mahahual town, and I will be covering my experience below.
 Additionally, there’s the famous Bacalar Lagoon (known as the Lagoon of Seven Colors), just an hour away by car.
 This post by the Eat, See, RV travel blog highlights the Bacalar Lagoon 7 Colors (La Laguna de Siete Colores)